TheRikeon/Technical_test/README.md

-# Technical test for Hermes Security Solutions
+# Technical test for job application

 This repository was created to host the source code of the technical test.